Wakoma/Lokal/roles/wordpress/README.md

 2. Having only `wp-content` volume thus the app will always match the code in the image

 Both options have own pros&cons regarding wordpress upgrade.
 Wordpress can be upgraded via the web interface - that upgrades the code in `/var/ww/html` and run db migrations.
 We must ensure that code continue to matche the DB no matter what.
-Therefor, if somebody runs `docker-compose down` and `docker-compose up` the database will be the same.
+Therefor, if somebody runs `docker compose down` and `docker compose up` the database will be the same.
 So the code must stay the same as well.

 For that reason, we need a persistent volume for the application code as well as for the `wp-content`.
 To actually update the code from newer image, one need to clear the content of `/var/www/html/` manually